 Climate change

-The climate is changing faster than ever.
-We can see this everywhere.
+The climate is changing faster than ever, and we can see it all around us.
 The weather is becoming increasingly extreme.
-Heavy downpours, more severe storms, periods of drought, and higher temperatures can cause heat stress, especially in cities.
+Heavy downpours, more severe storms, periods of drought, and higher temperatures can cause heat stress in cities in particular.
 Noorderzijlvest wants to prevent water damage and flooding.
-Sometimes we will have to adapt more to water.
-Always with the aim of being able to continue to live safely with water.
+Sometimes we will have to work with water rather than against it but always with the aim of waterproofing the future and living safely with water.

 Heat stress